mialsy/system-p2-command-line-shell/README.md

         - clearing out the memory on elist;
         - getting and resetting the elist capacity;
         - getting the elist size;
-        - adding, getting, setting, and searching one element in the elist.
+        - adding, getting, setting, and searching one element in the elist;
+        - **New feature:** partial match search is also supported in this version of elist.
     - helper method ```idx_is_valid(struct elist *, size_t)``` to support checking if a given index is valid.
-- **util.c**: This includes utilly methods for converting raw size in byte and time in millosecond to human readble format.
 - **logger.h**: Included for log output.

 Header filess are also included for the c files.